Championship, League One & League Two Betting Offers 2023-2024

 - They’ve also lost in the play-offs more than any other side – nine times

-- The Top Scorer of the Championship since its re-brand in 2004 is Glenn Murray, who scored thirty times for Crystal Palace in the 2012-2013 season
+- The Top Scorer of the Championship since its re-brand in 2004 is Aleksandar Mitrović, who scored 43 times for Fulham in the 2021-2022 season

 - That pales into insignificance when compared to the thirty-six scored by Jordan Rhodes in the 2011-2012 League One campaign

-- Tom Pope holds the record for League Two, netting thirty-one times for Port Vale in 2012-2013
+- Paul Mullin holds the record for League Two, netting thirty-two times for Cambridge United in 2020-2021

-- Newcastle, Reading, Sunderland and Wolverhampton Wanderers have each won the EFL Championship twice since the re-brand, which is a record
+- Newcastle, Norwich, Reading, Sunderland and Wolverhampton Wanderers have each won the EFL Championship twice since the re-brand, which is a record.